For Writers Valiska Gregory

 For a Manuscript Critique

 I do not critique manuscripts unless I’m speaking at a writers’ workshop or conference, but there are many writers who do critique manuscript professionally.
-For members, SCBWI offers a Manuscript Exchange list and list of freelance editors and “Manuscript Doctors” who offer a reputable critique service for a fee.
+For members, SCBWI offers a Manuscript Exchange list and a list of freelance editors and/or “Manuscript Doctors” who offer a reputable critique service for a fee.
 I’d personally recommend author/teacher Esther Hershenhorn who does a thoughtful and creative critique for every manuscript she receives.